 "(InfoX WAP Gateway), HTTP/1.1, Huawei Technologies", and the existence of HTTP_X_HUAWEI_NASIP that says my private (internal) IP address.

 How can this happen?
 This happens because of a combination of a lot of things.
 First: this is because I have set a proxy in my Access Point setting.
-Well actually I didn’t set the proxy manually, but the it was automatically set by the setup wizard.
-There are other ways to setup your access point: by asking for a configuration to be sent through SMS (which will give you the exact same settings, including the proxy), or by manual configuration.
+Well actually I didn’t set the proxy manually, but it was automatically set by the setup wizard.
+There are other ways to set up your access point: by asking for a configuration to be sent through SMS (which will give you the exact same settings, including the proxy), or by manual configuration.

 So you have a proxy, big deal, this shouldn’t be a problem.
 But the second element that gives trouble is that: the default web browser uses the proxy settings defined in the access point.
 You might say that they should use the proxy defined in the access point setting (after all what does it do if you don’t use it).
-But unfortunately the proxy itself has a problem.
+But unfortunately, the proxy itself has a problem.

 The third part of the combination that causes the problem is that: the proxy is not properly configured.
 Some people had the idea of sending phone numbers to WAP Sites for billing purpose using HTTP headers.
-This is actually not a bad idea, but the problem is that it should only send the phone numbers to a predefined WAP sites (sites that has a deal with the mobile carrier).
+This is actually not a bad idea, but the problem is that it should only send the phone numbers to predefined WAP sites (sites that has a deal with the mobile carrier).
 The proxy has been misconfigured in because It sends phone numbers to any sites on the Internet.
-For WAP 1.0, the proxy can actually detect if the request is for WAP or HTTP, but since WAP 2.0 uses direct HTTP request, the proxy can not diferentiate the request.
+For WAP 1.0, the proxy can actually detect if the request is for WAP or HTTP, but since WAP 2.0 uses a direct HTTP request, the proxy can not differentiate the request.

 My phone number will not be leaked if I do one or both of these things:

-- I dont use a proxy.
+- I don’t use a proxy.
 I.e I define a new access point without a proxy

 - I don’t use the default web browser (e.g using opera or opera mini)